-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF X 1934 FOR THE QUARTERLY PERIOD ENDED MAY 1, 2010

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number 000-51300

-ZUMIEZ INC.

-(Exact name of registrant as specified in its charter)

-Washington (State or other jurisdiction of incorporation or organization)

-91-1040022 (I.R.S.
-Employer Identification No.)

-Accelerated filer

-Smaller reporting company

-6300 Merrill Creek Parkway, Suite B, Everett, WA 98203 (Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code: (425) 551-1500

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\Box$ No $\Box$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Non-accelerated filer

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes  No

-Number of shares of Common Stock outstanding at May 27, 2010 was 30,573,882 shares.
+FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE OF 1934 CURITIES EXCHANGE AC 'T FOR THE QUARTERLY PERIOD ENDED JULY 31, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE OF 1934 CURITIES EXCHANGE AC T Commission file number 000-51300 ZUMIEZ INC. (Exact name of registrant as specified in its charter) Washington (State or other jurisdiction of incorporation or organization) 91-1040022 (LR.S.
+Employer Identification No.) 6300 Merrill Creek Parkway, Suite B, Everett, WA 98203 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (425) 551-1500 0 the p cate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has the past 90 days.
+Yes $\boxtimes$ No $\square$ be s cate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if a abmitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shortenit and post such files).
+Yes $\Box$ No $\Box$ cate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer iition of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exch Larg ge accelerated filer Accelerated filer X Non -accelerated filer Smaller reporting company Indi cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). □ Yes ⊠ No At S september 1, 2010, there were 30,600,266 shares outstanding of common stock.